 Offer confidential support services

-While in a perfect world, staff would feel comfortable enough to discuss their mental health concerns with their employers, this isn’t always the case.
+While in a perfect world, employees would feel comfortable enough to discuss their mental health concerns with their employers, this isn’t always the case.
 The best way to tackle this is to offer your employees alternative, confidential support services.

 While a larger business may have the resources to establish their own, dedicated hotline for employees experiencing mental illness, harassment or bullying, a smaller business should make use of the myriad support lines that already exist for the general public – this list is a great resource.